handsontable/handsontable/docs/next/guides/accessories-and-menus/keyboard-shortcuts.md

 - Switch to a different context: [`setActiveContextName(<name>)`](@/api/shortcutmanager.md#setactivecontextname)
 - Get an already-registered context: [`getContext(<name>)`](@/api/shortcutmanager.md#getcontext)
 - Create and register a new context: [`addContext(<name>)`](@/api/shortcutmanager.md#addcontext)

+For example, if you're using a complex [custom editor](@/guides/cell-functions/cell-editor.md##how-to-create-a-custom-editor), creating a custom keyboard shortcut context can let you navigate your editor's UI with the arrow keys (normally used for navigating the grid).

 ### Adding a custom keyboard shortcut